All Episodes

 Now, is there any question in your mind that the president would be bound to faithfully execute that law?

-I don't want to answer a particular hypothetical that could come before the court, but I'm happy to comment on the memorandum that you you're discussing.
+I don't want to answer a particular hypothetical that could come before the court, but I'm happy to comment on the memorandum that you're discussing.

 I don't know if any cases are coming before the court.

-I mean, this is kind of hornbook the the Congress says to the President, you gotta get out and pass a law which is either signed into law by the President or you override a presidential veto.
+Well, the Congress says to the president, you've got to get out and pass a law which is either signed into law by the president or you override a presidential veto.

-Why wouldn't the President have to charge as he is under the Constitution to faithfully execute the law?
+Why wouldn't the president have to charge as he is under the Constitution to faithfully execute the law?

 Why wouldn't he have to follow that law?

-There were, for example, lawsuits concerning the legality of the war in Vietnam, uh various efforts, and certainly the arguments would be made on the other side about the president's authority, and that may well come before the court.
+There were, for example, lawsuits concerning the legality of the war in Vietnam, various efforts, and certainly the arguments would be made on the other side about the president's authority, and that may well come before the court.

 Leahy responded thus.